It Takes Two to Tango

 What Jenkins proposed was an electronic QSLing system utilizing Public Key Infrastructure (PKI) that could replace mailed paper cards with rapid electronic transmission and exceptional security.
 The proposed system would involve individual electronic records containing three parts: 1) A data component containing QSO data, funds transfer, and possible visual representations.
 At least the first two would be protected by digital signatures.

-19. On motion of Mr. Roderick, seconded by Mr. Kanode, it was unanimously VOTED that the Executive Vice President direct the study, development and implementation of electronic QSL submissions for ARRL awards.
+The message was carried away from Visalia by those present.
+In July, 1998, at the Second Meeting of the ARRL Board, the following motion was made: 19.
+On motion of Mr. Roderick, seconded by Mr. Kanode, it was unanimously VOTED that the Executive Vice President direct the study, development and implementation of electronic QSL submissions for ARRL awards.

 Along these lines, ARRL moved to study, develop and implement such a system.
 By the time [I] arrived in Newington in May, 2000 as manager of the Membership Services Department, the nature of a system had been formulated.
 However, rather than a three part “QSL” equivalent, it had been proposed that a “central clearing house” concept would be developed.
 Using this method, rather that all records being sent to individuals, as is the case with conventional paper QSL cards, QSO records would be electronically sent to a common data processing center.
 Each record received would be compared with the existing, already submitted records.
 Where matches occurred, a virtual QSL would result.
 These matched records could then be used directly for ARRL awards applications.
 Records that would be used for non-ARRL awards would need to be transferred in some way to other awards issuing organizations.
 (In practice, while this has worked out well for ARRL, it has hampered electronic QSLing for non-ARRL awards.)